 - Minimize the amount of time you spend among those who are negative.
-Avoiding may be impossible, but minimizing the time can help to protect you so build in breaks during difficult meetings and add in some energizers that can boost everyone’s mood.
+As the leader avoiding may be impossible, but minimizing the time, can help to protect you.
+So build in breaks during difficult meetings and add in some energizers that can boost everyone’s mood.

 - Be proactive about managing your moods.
 Learn a few stress-management techniques that may help you avoid negative moods altogether like deep breathing, visualization or progressive muscle relaxation.
 Mood lifters may also include talking to a special friend, listening to music, going for a walk or enjoying some quiet time or a hot tea.

 Emotions are contagious.
-Finding ways to foster positive emotions and deterring and deflecting negative emotions can bring about engaged, successful and healthy teams.
+As a successful leader, finding ways to foster positive emotions and deterring and deflecting negative emotions, can bring about engaged, successful and healthy teams.